Opportunities From: Volunteer Spokane

 Volunteer: MPower - Mentor High School Students

-MPower is a one-to-one mentoring program requiring a minimum of one interaction per week.
+MPower is a one-to-one mentoring program requiring a minimum of 2 interactions per month.
 This is a great opportunity to mentor High School Students while being more flexible with your schedule.
-MPower is designed to be a hybrid experience with weekly online interactions complemented by one in-person meeting per month.

 Agency: Big Brothers Big Sisters of the Inland Northwest

-MPower is a one-to-one mentoring program requiring a minimum of one interaction per week.
+MPower is a one-to-one mentoring program requiring a minimum of 2 interactions per month.
 This is a great opportunity to mentor High School Students while being more flexible with your schedule.
-MPower is designed to be a hybrid experience with weekly online interactions complemented by one in-person meeting per month.

 Agency: Big Brothers Big Sisters of the Inland Northwest